daraghhollman/JUPT/README.md

 `mkdir ./data`

-Add the path to this directory to the 'data directory' in the config.ini file.
+Add the path to this directory to the 'data directory' in the directory_config.ini file.

 #### Setting up SPICE (Required for trajectories plots)
 Navigate to your desired directory.
 (This will contain all of your spice kernels which will be a large number of files.)